THeK3nger/movingai-rust/README.md

 }
 ```

-With this library is to use for implementing pathfinding algorithms:
+As an example, you can see how we can use this crate to easily implement the A* pathfinding algorithm.

 ```rust
 // A* shortest path algorithm.